Skip to main content

 HUMANITARIAN ACCESS SCORES over time

-These two countries saw a score increase to 5, recording extreme access constraints from December 2023 – June 2024.
-This deterioration is mainly attributed to a worsening of physical constraints for affected populations and for humanitarian workers.
+South Sudan saw a score increase to 5, recording extreme access constraints from June–November 2024.
+This deterioration is mainly attributed to a worsening of physical constraints and insecurity for affected populations and humanitarian workers.

-Extreme constraints persist in Burkina Faso, Myanmar, Palestine and Sudan as a result of escalating conflicts amid growing bureaucratic and physical restrictions for humanitarian responders.
+Extreme constraints persist in Burkina Faso, Myanmar, Palestine, Somalia, South Sudan, Sudan, Ukraine, and Yemen as a result of escalating conflicts amid growing bureaucratic and physical restrictions for humanitarian responders.

-Between December 2023 and July 2024, humanitarian access across crises was challenged especially by physical constraints, such as damage to roads and bridges, and violence affecting access to services, particularly in countries affected by conflicts or climate hazards.
+Between June–November 2024, humanitarian access across crises continued to be challenged especially by physical constraints, such as damage to roads and bridges, and violence affecting access to services, particularly in countries affected by conflicts or climate hazards.

-Administrative and bureaucratic constraints, as well as interference in humanitarian activities, also remained a prevalent issue across crises, hampering or delaying the response.
+Movement restrictions, administrative and bureaucratic constraints, and interference by authorities and non-state armed groups in humanitarian activities remained prevalent across crises, hampering or delaying the response.

-In countries with high numbers of refugee and migrant populations, such as Egypt, Greece and Tunisia, restrictive administrative measures imposed by authorities complicate access to services for people on the move.
+In countries with high numbers of refugee and migrant populations, such as Egypt, Greece, and Tunisia, restrictive administrative measures imposed by authorities continue to complicate access to services for people on the move.

-Intense conflict, blockades, violence against humanitarian workers, and the introduction of new taxes all disrupt humanitarian activities in these countries, affecting thousands of people.
+Intense conflict, lockdowns, and violence against humanitarian workers disrupt humanitarian activities, affecting thousands of people.

 HOW ARE THE ACCESS LEVELS BEING CALCULATED?